bartblast/hologram/README.md

 * State stays on the client - solving various problems as outlined below:

-* No latency issues as most of the code runs immediately on the client.
+* No latency issues arise since most of the code runs immediately on the client.
 This enables the creation of rich UIs or even games.
-Currently, with LiveView, you require something like Fly.io to make it bearable, but latency persists and response time cannot be guaranteed (as there is always some variance).
-Additionally, some JS or Alpine is still necessary to ensure functionality.
+Currently, with solutions that keep the state on the server (like LiveView), creating rich UIs usually requires multiple servers (in different locations) close to the users.
+However, latency persists, and response time cannot be guaranteed due to inherent variability.
+Additionally, some JavaScript or Alpine JS is still necessary to implement more advanced UI functionality.
 Until someone devises a solution like quantum internet (utilizing entanglement), there are no workarounds for this issue.
-Unsure if this is technically feasible, though :wink:
+I'm not sure if this is even technically feasible, though :wink:

 * Enhanced offline support, addressing scenarios such as internet disconnection or poor signal.
 With the bulk of code executed on the client, Hologram functions offline for extended periods.
 This facilitates the development of Progressive Web Apps (PWAs) or mobile apps via WebView, particularly when incorporating mechanisms like LocalStorage.